A framework for lifecycle digitalisation

 Key DHE publications

-The framework was first proposed in 2021 and has since grown into an active international research field, with studies spanning ships, offshore wind, jacket platforms, LNG tanks, pipelines, and seafarer health.
+The framework was conceived in 2020, first published in 2021, and has since grown into an active international research field, with studies spanning ships, offshore wind, jacket platforms, LNG tanks, pipelines, and seafarer health.

 Originating & core framework work